marcwiest/helixcss/README.md

 - **Interface Folder:** The interface folder holds specific UI elements like buttons and badges.
 - **Utilities Folder:** Utilities are single property declaration classes that are useful and sharable between different components.

+#### CSS3

+Contains mixins that take care of CSS3 browser consistency and eliminate the need for a 3rd party framework.

 ## Responsive Sizing